toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 ---
 This past week I read [Lowly Midwestern Engineer's article](https://lowlyswe.substack.com/p/my-experience-getting-a-tech-job) about finding a job in tech without any industry experience.

-I sympathized with much of his narrative, and thought it would be interesting to share my thoughts on the same theme.
+I sympathized with his narrative, and thought it would be interesting to share my thoughts on the same theme.
 There are no straight lines in nature and, for what it's worth, here's some info about the squiggly line that led me to where I am.

 ## Life before tech